Alethio36/mediastack/docs/roadmap.md

 - Revisit the folder structure for config files (the compose-shard model is now settled — see Architecture rules above).
 - Formalize the `.env` config schema and validate it (it is the whole config surface; `doctor`-style checks for it).
+- One host-footprint registry.
+Four features put files outside the repo — the web panel (sudoers, wrapper, user, units), the timers (units), `add-mount` (fstab, credentials) and `audit` (`AUDIT_FOOTPRINT`) — and each removes its own.
+Each should declare its paths in one list that `uninstall` and doctor's leftover check both loop over.

 ### Security & access
 - **SSO in front of the panel** *(explore)* — Authelia or Keycloak.
 An optional